ehwus/bank-tech-test/README.md

 # Bank 💵
 This is my submission in response to the bank tech test, as part of the Makers Academy bootcamp.
 It provides the business logic for a basic banking app, which has been built using JavaScript.

-I started the process by writing user stories based off of the given brief.
+I started the process by writing user stories based off of the given brief, which then influenced how I put together my class diagram to solve the problem.

 ## User Stories
     As a customer,